-There was one dry-weather overflow during the 2019 reporting year, caused by a transformer blowing up and power loss to a lift station.
+There were no dry-weather overflows during the 2021 reporting year, caused by a transformer blowing up and power loss to a lift station.
 The CSO Operational Plan includes several activities that are designed to prevent dry-weather overflows.
 In addition to inspecting CSO regulators during wet weather event, the City also performs post-rain inspections at all CSO regulators that are known to collect leaves, twigs and other debris during rain events.
 If such materials are seen around the regulators, the sewer maintenance crew is called and the debris is removed and the combined sewer is cleaned.